 Timing is key when it comes to shopping for your wedding dress.
 Not all bridal boutique shops offer grab-and-go gowns you can pick off the rack and take home with you that day.
 Dresses can take four to eight months to make, not including the time needed for additional alterations, multiple fittings, and shopping for wedding accessories.
 For this reason, it’s best to start shopping at least eight to ten months before your wedding date.
 If you don’t have a full year of wedding planning ahead and need to find something quicker, that’s OK, too.
 Be sure to prioritize your dress like you do your venue and be upfront with dress salons about your timeline.
 They’ll be able to point you in the direction of dresses that won’t require tailoring or expedite any alterations (likely for a fee).

 Most bridal salons are appointment-only, meaning you can’t just walk in and browse the racks to find your dress.
 It’s best to call your desired salons in advance to schedule your appointment with an in-house stylist.
 He or she will block off an hour or so of time to help guide you in finding your gown.
 You can also use this time to mention any styles of dresses you’re already considering.
 The consultants helping you will be able to curate a selection of dresses, ready for you on the day of your appointment.

-While your entire bridal party, mother-in-law, cousins, and colleagues might be begging for an invite to help you find your perfect wedding dress, it’s up to you who you ultimately choose bring.
+While your bridesmaids, mother-in-law, cousins, and colleagues might be begging for an invite to help you find your perfect wedding dress, it’s up to you who you ultimately choose to bring.
 Remember that the process is quite personal.
 In addition, you might want to keep the surprise for the big day for as many people as possible.
 It’s best to select only a few people close to you to accompany you to your salon appointments.
 Maybe invite only your maid of honor and mother, or your closest family members.
 Choose those you trust—who have your best interest at heart, but aren’t afraid to speak up if they feel that a certain dress doesn’t suit you.

 You might not be dying to impress everyone at the bridal salon, but consider doing your hair and makeup similarly to how you’d imagine wearing it on your wedding day.
 This is ideal for two reasons.
 First, it’ll boost your confidence.
 Upscale wedding gowns and rolling out of bed don’t always mesh, especially under the lights of a wedding dress salon.
 A bit of color in your cheeks and lips may help you feel more like a bride than your more casual weekend look.
 Second, it’ll help you imagine what you’ll actually look like in your wedding dress.
 If you’re planning on wearing your hair half-up, all the way down, or in an updo, rock that hairstyle as you try on your dresses so you can see how that style works with each dress.

-It’s smart to bring different style bras and underwear so that you can truly imagine how you’ll wear a certain dress.
-For example, you might not wear a strapless bra to your actual fitting, but it’s a good idea to have one on hand for when you try on that gorgeous strapless gown.
+It’s smart to bring different styles of bras and underwear so that you can truly imagine how you’ll wear a certain dress.
+For example, you might not wear a strapless bra to your actual fitting, but it’s a good idea to have one on hand when you try on that gorgeous strapless gown.
 The same goes for shoes.
 You’ll want to have heels of varying heights and styles so you can decide what might work best for that dress.
 If you forget, or simply don’t have the means to carry so many pairs, rest assured that most salons have try-on shoes you can wear in the dressing room.

 You might love the look of a certain dress, but if you can’t sit in it comfortably, you’re going to be uncomfortable, to say the least.
 Make sure that a dress truly has what it takes to be “the one” for you and sit in each gown that you really like.
 This will help you rule out the dresses that’ll force you to stand your entire reception and ultimately lead to some major back pain and exhaustion.

 Wedding dress shopping is meant to be fun.
-The best tip we can give is to keep it light—and remember this moment is about you.
+The best tip we can give is to keep it light—and remember, this moment is about you.
 Embrace the chaos of dress salons and come prepared.
 The perfect wedding dress for you is out there.